gonzazoid/Ultimatum/docs/hash-net/get-started-for-users.md

 The private key value itself can be generated here https://kjur.github.io/jsrsasign/sample/sample-ecdsa.html

-After that, enter the key value into the settings and save.
+After that, enter the key value into the settings (#Net tab, you'll see it) and save.

 Now you need to add a list of active #Net agents.